qmlbook/qmlbook/en/ch04/index.rst

 .. list-table::
     :widths: 50 50

-    *   - .. image:: assets/button_waiting.png
+    *   - .. figure:: assets/button_waiting.png
-        - .. image:: assets/button_clicked.png
+        - .. figure:: assets/button_clicked.png

 Our task is now to extract the button UI in a reusable component.
 For this we shortly think about a possible API for our button.
 You can do this by imagining how someone else should use your button.
 Here's what I came up with: